moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ##### Brand success color

-This color is used for example in regards to form valiations.
+This color is used for example in regards to form validations.

 ##### Brand info color

-This color is used for example for availabiity information of course activities or resources.
+This color is used for example for availability information of course activities or resources.

 ##### Brand warning color